pantrypoints/sp/content/en/research/countries/china/xi/conclusion.md

 a New Era.
 Marxist philosophy is not only committed to explaining the world, but also to transforming it.
-Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era was founded to change the historical destiny of the contemporary Chinese people and even mankind, and was formed in the great practice of the Communist Party of China in uniting and leading the people from prosperity to strength.
+Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era was founded to change the historical destiny of the contemporary Chinese people and even mankind, and was formed in the great practice of the CCP in uniting and leading the people from prosperity to strength.
 Highlighting problem-orientation is the realistic premise of the scientific outlook on practice.
 The practice of governing the country by the Party Central Committee with Comrade Xi Jinping as the